flenniken/collections/readme.md

 * zoom image small, go to thumbnails, touch the same image and verify image is at its zoom point
 * long press to copy text
 * debug with safari and iphone.
 Touch the paper airplane to see json in the console.
+* rotate the last couple of images and verify it remains on the same image
-* rotate landscape, h & v scroll
+* scroll h & v in landscape mode
 * no flash on load
 * no flash on rotate
-* Touch the index menu item
+* touch the index menu item

 # Contents